Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

-\end{enumerate} These are the assumptions of Theorem 4.3 in Durrett \cite{durrett_1995}, from which the existence of the coupling between the two processes directly follows. \end{proof} \\ \\ In the next lemma, which recalls the statement of Theorem \ref{th:coex}, we return to the process with general payoffs.
-The proof relies on the previous lemma, the symmetry of the evolution rules of the spatial game and a perturbation argument. \begin{lemma} -- For all $a_{12}$ and $a_{21}$ there exists $m > 0$ such that coexistence occurs when
+\end{longlist} These are the assumptions of Theorem~4.3 in Durrett \cite {durrett_1995}, from which the existence of the coupling between the two processes directly follows. \end{pf}

+In the next lemma, which recalls the statement of Theorem~\ref {th:coex}, we return to the process with general payoffs.
+The proof relies on the previous lemma, the symmetry of the evolution rules of the spatial game and a perturbation argument.